 - 1. If before the middle of the term as given in the Schedule of Courses, withdrawal will be without grades. - 2.
-If withdrawal is after the middle of the term as given in the Schedule of Courses and prior to the end of the eighth week or prior to the end of the fourth week of the five-week summer term, grades will be given by the faculty according to the following stipulations: N will be given in all courses on the numerical system in which the student is passing at the time of withdrawal; 0.0 will be given in all courses on the numerical system in which the student is failing at the time of withdrawal, N will be given in courses on the P-N system regardless of whether the student is passing or failing at the time of withdrawal.
+If withdrawal is after the middle of the term as given in the Schedule of Courses and prior to the end of the eighth week or prior to the end of the fourth week of the five-week summer term, symbols will be assigned to courses in which the student was enrolled as follows: the W (no grade) symbol will be assigned if the instructor has indicated passing or no basis for grade regardless of the grading system under which the student is enrolled.
+If the instructor has indicated failing, N will be assigned in a course authorized for P-N grading; otherwise a grade of 0.0 will be assigned.